How We Help

 The School aims to engage alumni on the behalf of students.
 Ask-an-Alum sessions, regional alumni mixers, LinkedIn, PeppConnect, and individual introductions allow students the opportunity to meet with and learn from School of Public Policy alumni in an effort to broaden their network and learn about policy careers.

 The required 240-hour Public Policy Internship should be selected in an agency related to the student's area of specialization and must be completed prior to the second semester of the second year.
 Career Services helps facilitate summer internships to put policy into action.
 Career Services also maintains a job/internship search database, accessible to students and alumni.
 Search Careers and Internships

 Throughout the academic year, SPP hosts a variety of events and workshops.
 These are open to all students and enable them to mix with potential employers, learn about different policy career tracks, and enhance their own professional development and branding.

 Individual Résumé, Cover Letter, and Interview Feedback

-Individual appointments can be scheduled with the director of career services to review résumés and cover letters to tailor submissions to specific internships and jobs.
+Individual appointments can be scheduled with the assistant director of career services to review résumés and cover letters to tailor submissions to specific internships and jobs.
 Assistance is also available to conduct mock interviews in person, over the phone, and via Skype.
 For more detailed guidance, students may make individual appointments for videotaped practice interviews.
 Follow-up coaching is also available to help students grapple with stress interviews, salary negotiations, and the first few weeks on the job.
 These services continue after graduation to support alumni in their future job transitions.